cosmir17/tsp-scala-backend-server/readme.md

 1. Please run 'sudo sysctl -w vm.max_map_count=262144' on your host machine before running this program. (this is for elk)
 2. mvn clean package docker:run //this runs junit tests
-3. run functional test //feature file
+3. run feature files on Intellij or, mvn verify -p integration-test [not ready yet]
 4. kibana, showing elk is working. provide index pattern.
 5. show graphite
 6. grafana-datastore